wildcardcorp/certmagic-s3/README.md

 ## Certmagic-S3

-Certmagic S3-compatible driver written in Go, using single node Redis as the lock.
+Certmagic S3-compatible driver written in Go, using [FastAPI Simple Mutex Server](https://github.com/daxxog/fastapi-simple-mutex-server) as the lock.

 Test passed on: